-You’re not a crossword master if you only know the 2012 film or the cornstarch brand.
-Argo is also the name of the ship on which Jason and the Argonauts sailed in search of the Golden Fleece.
+The name of a 2012 film as well as a cornstarch brand, Argo is also the name of the ship on which Jason and the Argonauts sailed in search of the Golden Fleece, as well as a constellation in the southern hemisphere.

 As you might have noticed by now, vowel-heavy words are popular in the crossword world.
 Connor notes that while the flightless bird often gets the attention, eau (as in the French word for water) and ECU (or European Currency Unit, the precursor to the euro) are similar and oft-used alternatives.